btcid/indodax-official-api-docs/Marketdata-websocket.md

 ## Ping/Pong

-Provide a command to send a test signal to a server to check for its availability and response time.
+Provides a command to send a test signal to a server to check for its availability and response time.
 Use 7 as method.

 Request: